VGVentures/very_good_engineering/src/content/docs/routing/routing.md

 /flutter/news
 ```

 Use the `push` method for navigation if you are expecting to return data from a pushed route when popped.
 A common scenario for this is when pushing a dialog onto the stack and expecting input from the user.
-You don't want the address bar to update with the path to the dialog, and you will never be expcted to route the user directly to the dialog, like from a deep link.
+You don't want the address bar to update with the path to the dialog, and you will never be expected to route the user directly to the dialog, like from a deep link.

 :::note
 Though it is possible to update the path in the URL address bar by adding